Bw00d/roomshare_app_rails/README.md

 * The user will be able to post an accomodation
 * The user will be able to browse accomodations by location
 * The user will be able to book and accomodation

+### Testing mailer
+Please don't put mailcatcher into your Gemfile.
+It will conflict with your applications gems at some point.

+Instead, pop a note in your README stating you use mailcatcher.
+Simply run gem install mailcatcher then mailcatcher to get started.